hwdsl2/docker-ipsec-vpn-server/README.md

 Based on Alpine 3.15 or Debian 11 with [Libreswan](https://libreswan.org) (IPsec VPN software) and [xl2tpd](https://github.com/xelerance/xl2tpd) (L2TP daemon).

+An IPsec VPN encrypts your network traffic, so that nobody between you and the VPN server can eavesdrop on your data as it travels via the Internet.
+This is especially useful when using unsecured networks, e.g. at coffee shops, airports or hotel rooms.

 [**&raquo; See also: IPsec VPN Server on Ubuntu, Debian and CentOS**](https://github.com/hwdsl2/setup-ipsec-vpn)

 *Read this in other languages: [English](README.md), [简体中文](README-zh.md).*